hashsequence/avgCableDiameterApi/README.md

 * From my interpretation of the prompt, it seems that the Api must calculate the one minute moving average of the Cable Diameter, meaning we must calculate the average of all the cableApi values retrieve from the poll api.
 By utilizing goroutines, I can have a process polling the poll api every second, and after 60 seconds has passed since polling, we can start popping off the oldest values every second, thus in our dataStore we will always maintain the subset of the polled values in our one minute interval prior to the current time in real-time.
-Also,since the API only handles one route "/cable-diameter" there is no need for a router/multiplexer.

 breakdown of responsibilities:

 * poller
     * Responsible for polling the oden's Api
+    * will be pushing the new values into a dataStore and popping values older than a minute from the dataStore, frequeuncy of updates is every second

 * dataStore
     * data structure to store moving average value and related data
+    * will be using a queue implemented with a ring buffer to store the values in the one minute interval
+        * reasons for using ring buffer over slices + append or linked-lists
+        * size we know the interval is going to be a minute, we only need to store values up to a minute old, thus the buffer is fixed
+        * with a ring buffer we don't need to reallocate memory for new elements since we are reusing the same space, whereas slices and linkeded-list implementation will need to allocate new memory for each pop (linked list allocates new memory for add)
+        * the number of garbage collection cycles will decrease due to the fact we are not allocating as much for new puses and pops every second

 * Routes
     * defines Handlers to handle endpoints
+    * only need to handle one route which is "/cable-diameter"
+    * we don't need a router/multiplexer such as http.ServeMux, go-chi, or gorilla/mux since there is only one route

 * logger
     * maintains the logging of web service